igg/BBD9000/README.md

 and provide self-service credit-card purchases to coop/fleet members.
 * The Coop Management Software runs on a remote hosted server and manages coop/fleet accounts, communicates with kiosks, etc.
+* This software and hardware has been in operation at the [Baltimore Biodiesel Coop] (http://baltimorebiodiesel.org/) since 2009

 ### Kiosk Hardware:
 * SmartIO: An interface board with an 8-bit AVR microcontroller that interfaces to